Pilot1782/bad_copenheimer/README.md

 # Bad Copeheimer
-A bad version of Copenheimer
+A Python impelentation of a discord bot that acts as a server scanner.

 This is a discord bot that will scan ip adresses to see if they are minecraft servers and will post the results in your channel.